How to buy a 4K HDR TV: What you need to know

-(Pocket-lint) - Buying a new TV can be a little mystifying, with different technologies, logos and, sometimes, confusing messages on what to look for.
+Buying a new TV can be a little mystifying, with different technologies, logos and, sometimes, confusing messages on what to look for.

-And, 4K HDR TVs more so, considering there are even several different HDR standards to consider, let alone differences in connectivity and smart TV platforms.

 That's why we've put together some simple tips, tricks and things to consider when considering your next TV purchase.
-Hopefully, these will help demystify the process.
+Hopefully, these will help with the process.

 Buying a 4K TV: Resolution